-This extension of the prerogative follows directly from the Data Protection Council's Statement to the Data Inspectorate.
-The Council therefore considered that the prerogative should be extended (section 46, page 14):
+This extension of the prerogative follows directly from the Data Protection Council's Statement to Datatilsynet.
+The Council thus believed that the supervisory right should be extended (section 46, page 14):

 "Indeed, rights of the data controller in the framework of inspections and / or audits should not be limited to the facilities of the processor or sub-processors.
 The data controller should have access to the places where the processing is being carried out.
 This includes physical facilities as well as systems used for and related to processing. "